mukundraj/mraj-diy-async-tests/README.md

-# Integration of DIY with VTK

-A set of examples of vtk filters and data models written using DIY block-parallelism.
+# Particle tracing test case for DIY Iexchange

+Iexchange version can be built by setting the macro variable "IEXCHANGE" equal to 1 in examples/particle-tracing/ptrace.cpp.
+The block synchronous version can be built by setting "IEXCHANGE" equal to 0.

 # Requirements

 The latest version of DIY, and hence these examples, require a C++11 compiler.
-VTK 7.1 is required.
+VTK 7.1 is required for visualization of streamlines only.

 # Examples

-- vtk-data-models: various VTK data models wrapped in DIY blocks
-- particle-tracing: vtkStreamTracer with DIY.
+- particle-tracing: particle tracing with DIY.

 # Installation